rust-lang/blog.rust-lang.org/posts/2024-08-26-webassembly-targets-change-in-default-target-features.md

 ### Aside: ABI Stability and WebAssembly

-While on the topics of ABIs and the `multi-value` feature it's perhaps worth also going over a bit what ABIs mean for WebAssembly.
+While on the topic of ABIs and the `multivalue` feature it's perhaps worth also going over a bit what ABIs mean for WebAssembly.
 Currently there's effectively only one ABI implemented by LLVM and the Rust compiler meaning that at the WebAssembly module level `extern "C"` and `extern "Rust"` are more-or-less the same.
-Despite this though there's no need for this to be true.
+It is **not** guaranteed for the ABIs to match, however.

 The `extern "C"` ABI, what C code uses by default as well, is difficult to change because stability is often required across different compiler versions.